A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Experiments

 \subsubsection{Predictability}

-We measure model predictability by average negative log-likelihood (NLL) and prediction accuracy (ACC) on training, development and test data.
+Model predictability is measured by average negative log-likelihood (NLL) and prediction accuracy (ACC) on training, development and test data.
 NLL is the total negative log-likelihood in equation (\ref{eqn:objective}) divided by the number of observations.
-The higher the NLL, the poorer the model fit.
+The higher the NLL, the poorer the model fit and predicative power.
 Prediction accuracy is the percentage of correct predictions.
-Table \ref{tab:taste_toy_nll_acc} summarizes the prediction performance of different models.
+Table \ref{tab:taste_toy_nll_acc} and Table \ref{tab:taste_toy_nll_acc_correl} summarize the prediction performance of different models on the synthetic datasets.

-MNL with the correct utility specification (MNL-TRUE) achieves the same NLL and ACC as the data generation model.
-MNL-I and MNL-II result in higher NLL (0.59 - 0.6) than MNL-TRUE (0.47); and lower prediction accuracy (70\% - 72\%) than MNL-TRUE (77\% - 79\%).
-Compared to MNL-I, MNL-II's utility includes one more interaction $inc*full*time$, which has the largest effect (-0.2) among the three missing interaction terms in MNL-I. However, model fit and prediction accuracy of MNL-II does not improve significantly.
-This indicates that prediction accuracy can be sensitive to systematic utility specification.
-A seemingly small misspecification can cause significant prediction errors.
-Poor predictability can be a sign for model misspecification.

-Compared to MNL-I and MNL-II, RCL-I and RCL-II both achieve better log-likelihood fit.
-The better fit is because part of the missing terms is modeled as random heterogeneity.
-However, RCLs do not improve choice prediction accuracy.

-The best TasteNet-MNL achieves the same predictability as the data generation model.
-We give minimal instructions to the model: 1) choice makers makes trade-offs between time and cost; and 2) value of time depends on individual characteristics.
-We do not specify in detail how value of time varies across individuals.
-Instead, we let the neural network learn value of time as a function of individual characteristics.
-You may wonder: does TasteNet-MNL recover the true utility function?
-Is the prediction performance a result of learning the correct utility function?
+On TOY\_UNCORREL, MNL-I and MNL-II result in higher NLL (0.58, 0.5) than MNL-TRUE (0.45); and lower prediction accuracy (74\%, 76\%) than MNL-TRUE (78\%) due to missing interaction terms.
+The performance gap is widened on the TOY\_CORREL dataset: MNL-I and MNL-II achieve higher NLL (0.66, 0.53) compared to MNL-TRUE (0.45) and lower accuracy (71\%, 75\%) compared to the true model (78\%).
+On both datasets, TasteNet-MNL's best estimation run, as well as the average of the 100 estimation runs reach the same level of predictability as MNL-TRUE.
+The small standard deviation suggests its prediction performance is stable and significantly higher than the under-specified MNLs.

+Readers may wonder: does TasteNet-MNL discover the underlying utility function form?
+Is this predictability gain attributed to TasteNet's ability to \textit{learn the underlying taste functions} or simply a result of over-fitting?
+The next section examines the taste functions learned by TasteNet and compare it with the underlying model.

-\subsubsection{Parameter estimates}
+\subsubsection{Parameter Estimates}

-We compare estimated coefficients across models and against the true parameters (Table \ref{tab:taste_toy_param}).
-For MNLs and RCLs, coefficients are directly retrieved.
-For TasteNet-MNL, we regress the predicted $\beta_{VOT}$s against the characteristics ($inc$, $full$, $flex$) and their interactions to obtain coefficients in the utility function, except for $ASC_1$, directly estimated from the MNL module.
-We compute the errors in parameter estimates, including mean squared error (MSE), mean absolute error (MAE) and mean absolute percentage error (MAPE) (Table \ref{tab:taste_toy_param}).

-Parameter errors of TasteNet-MNL is close to the true model MNL-TRUE.
-This means that neural network recovers the correct form of the taste functio in this case.
-MNL-I, MNL-II, RCL-I and RCL-II have large biases in parameter estimates, with MAPE from 52\% to 64\%.